Mario Bros. (NES)

 A "BONUS COIN" graphic.
 It's a more plain version than the one seen in the arcade version during the first stage intermission, but since this port doesn't have the intermissions, it goes unused.
 Maybe it was intended for the coin tally screen?

 Kaettekita Mario Bros.

 A Famicom Disk System remake, released in 1988 exclusively through the Famicom Disk Writer (making it one of the few FDS titles to not be sold as a standalone product).
 It was sponsored by Nagatanien, a Japanese food company, and even features advertisements for their products starring Mario and Luigi (and also enka singer Saburo Kitajima, who starred in television commercials for Nagatanien).
 This remake has two modes: "Original Mario Bros." and "Nagatanien World".

 Original is classic Mario Bros. with a few changes: upgraded graphics and music, controlling your jump in midair, new levels, and saving your high score.

 Nagatanien World, however, adds more to the original formula, like slot machines to earn extra lives.
 If you earn 100,000 points in this mode, you could send in a code by postcard to get a Super Mario Bros.
 3 trading card; earning 200,000 points awarded a code that could be sent in for a drawing to win a copy of Super Mario Bros.
 3. This contest was held from November 30, 1988 to May 31, 1989, and all entrants received a Super Mario Bros.
 3 keyring.

 Another interesting feature of this remake is name registration: Players 1 and 2 may register their name, age, and gender.
 These are used when a high score is broken, and to refer to players with honorifics appropriate for their gender.

 Mario Bros.
 Classic Serie

-In 1993, an enhanced version based on the Original mode of Kaettekita Mario Bros. was released in Germany under the label "Classic Serie".
+In 1993, an enhanced version based on the Original mode of Kaettekita Mario Bros. was released in Germany and Italy under the label "Classic Serie".
 In addition to the aforementioned graphical and gameplay enhancements, it restores the missing stage intermissions and adjusts the music and gameplay speed to match the 50Hz PAL refresh rate.